 After the stair assembly has been installed, the hydraulic platform lift can be deployed for use.

 Please refer to Section 10: Hydraulic Platform Lift for the following procedure.

 - 1. Open the underbody compartment doors. - 2.
-Remove the handrails and lift pendent, and place them to the side for now. - 3.
+Remove the handrails and lift pendant, and place them to the side for now. - 3.
 Close the underbody compartment door. - 4.
 Located next to the roll door, are the controls for the hydraulic platform lift.
-Insert the connector from the lift control pendent into the receptacle that is located on this control panel. - 5.
-Remove the Lift Transport Restraining cable. - 6.
-Remove the transport pins from each side of the lift. - 7.
-Raise the lift high enough to clear the cradles, using the remote. - 8.
-Carefully pull down the platform until it is parallel with the ground.
-A torsion bar is located within the hydraulic platform lift hardware that will enable one person to move the lift into operating position. - 9.
-Lower the platform to the ground, using the lift control pendent. - 10.
+Insert the connector from the lift control pendant into the receptacle that is located on this control panel.
+Note: For operator safety, this control pendant only has Up/Down capabilities.
+For deploying and stowing the platform the hard wired pendant must be used.
+It is located behind the compartment door rearward of the platform lift. - 5.
+Clear the platform sliding path by moving the storage safety latch manually.
+Hold the safety latch down manually with one hand and press the Down button on the control with the other hand until the platform locking ears clear the safety latch.
+Release the safety latch back to its original place. - Open the platform by pressing and holding the Shift and Down buttons simultaneously.
+NEVER STAND DIRECTLY UNDER THE PLATFORM!
+Press and hold the down button to lower the platform complete to the ground. - 7.
 Once the platform has been lowered, install the handrails and secure them with the hardware provided.